The Gig Economy: Trends, Challenges, And Opportunities In India

 Freelancing is common in fields such as recruitment, teaching, designing/web-designing or graphic design, marketing, copywriting, photography, data entry, proofreading, writing, and search engine optimization (SEO).

-The gig economy is characterised by freelance jobs, short-term assignments, and temporary or part-time work that individuals take up on a contractual basis.
+The gig economy in India is characterised by freelance jobs, short-term assignments, and temporary or part-time work that individuals take up on a contractual basis.

 Those who perform such jobs are known as “gig workers.”
 The terms “freelancers” and “gig workers” are often used interchangeably.